General

 I understand that this option may not be easily accessible for every one so i've shared our guide below.

-You can check out our guide here and purchase an adjustable ring sizer here
+You can check out our guide here and you can order a free adjustable ring sizer here

 I've purchased the incorrect ring size